Logo

 Freelance vs. Self Employed: 6 Key Differences to Know

 Freelance vs. self-employed – is there any difference?
-What exactly do you call yourself when you’re your own boss?
+What exactly do you call yourself when you’re your boss?
 We broke down the main differences below.

 While all freelancers are self-employed, not all self-employed individuals are freelancers.
 It may sound complicated, but the key differences are easy to understand.